-Though no sign says as much, the uppermost stream is named "Old Woman Run," and the lower is "Granny Creek."
-One might suppose they were named for two elderly women, but this was not the case, according to the late John Davison Sutton.
+Sharp-eyed travelers visiting the charming historic district at Sutton, West Virginia, may observe that two streams tumble out of the hills to join the Elk River there.
+The uppermost stream is "Old Woman Run," and the lower "Granny Creek."
+One might suppose they were named for two elderly women, but this wasn't the case, according to the late John Davison Sutton.

 In his "History of Braxton County and Central West Virginia," published in 1919, Sutton, grandson of the town founder, described the naming of the two streams, the origins of which appear to be entirely unique and coincidental.

 "It might be of interest to some to know how Granny's Creek received its name," Sutton wrote on page 40, referring to a survey being made in the wilderness on the upper Elk in the early 1800s.

 "At the time the survey was made, there was great danger of the Indians, and, there being no settlement, the surveying party had to live as best they could.
 In the party was a young man who complained of the hardships and often made the remark that if he were at home with his grandmother he could get green beans and other vegetables to eat, and the surveyor called the stream 'Granny's Creek,' a name which perhaps it will retain until grandmothers are no more."

 About a mile upstream of the mouth of Granny Creek, Old Woman Run comes bounding out of the hills, and perhaps its tale is more fascinating.

 "This stream empties into the Elk River at the upper end of the town of Sutton, and Granny's Creek at the lower end," Sutton explained.